rayinla/rayinla.github.io/_posts/2020-3-30-17-resources-to-code-like-pro.md

 _New around here?
 Read Using this Website.
 You can also click here to create an account or log in.
 This website teaches…_cscircles.cemc.uwaterloo.ca](https://cscircles.cemc.uwaterloo.ca "https://cscircles.cemc.uwaterloo.ca")[](https://cscircles.cemc.uwaterloo.ca)

 If you’re a computer science student at college, you’re most likely going to be working with Python.
 Computer Science Circles teaches you the fundamentals of Python.
 It also provides a sandbox where you can try solving problems.

+If you want to learn JavaScript while having fun doing so, check out our [front page](https://www.howtocodejs.com).